 Dream and responsibility. — You are willing to assume responsibility for everything!
 Except, that is, for your dreams!
 What miserable weakness, what lack of consistent courage!
 Nothing is more your own than your dreams!
 Nothing more your own work!
 Content,

 form, duration, performer, spectator — in these comedies you are all of this yourself!
 And it is precisely here that you rebuff and are ashamed of yourselves, and even Oedipus, the wise Oedipus, derived consolation from the thought that we cannot help what

 we dream!
 From this I conclude that the great majority of mankind must be conscious of having abominable dreams.
 If it were otherwise, how greatly this nocturnal poetizing would have been exploited for the enhancement of human arrogance! — Do I have to add

 that the wise Oedipus was right, that we really are not responsible for our dreams — but just as little for our waking life, and that the doctrine of freedom of will has human pride and feeling of power for its father and mother?
 Perhaps I say this too often:

 but at least that does not make it an error.

 — Nietzsche, Daybreak, 1881

 An eclectic reader and long-time book accumulator.
-I like books about philosophy, science (especially biology, and human biology) and history, also autobiographies; for fiction, I prefer books that pay attention to language, that are imaginative, often a bit challenging; I read some science fiction and fantasy and am catching up on "classics".
+I like books about philosophy, science (especially biology, and human biology) and history, also autobiographies; for fiction, I like books that pay attention to language, that are imaginative, often a bit challenging, but "good reads" catch my attention too; I read some science fiction and fantasy and romance.

 1001 Library Members: Please borrow books!
 A long list of what I have available is HERE.
 (To join the library, look at their shelf or contact me.)